caffeinated-pixels/randomquotemachine/readme.md

 # Random Quote Machine

-This is for the Random Quote Machine [freeCodeCamp challenge](https://www.freecodecamp.org/learn/front-end-libraries/front-end-libraries-projects/build-a-random-quote-machine):

-This is a 2020 remake of the Random Quote Machine [I created back in 2017](https://codepen.io/cakeisaliegaming/pen/MOvWdg).
+This is the app I created for the [Random Quote Machine freeCodeCamp challenge](https://www.freecodecamp.org/learn/front-end-libraries/front-end-libraries-projects/build-a-random-quote-machine).
+It's actually a 2020 remake of a version [I created back in 2017](https://codepen.io/cakeisaliegaming/pen/MOvWdg).
 How time flies!

-My aim was to reacquaint myself with Bootstrap and jQuery, and to try out Sass and Git/GitHub for the first time.
+My aim was to reacquaint myself with Bootstrap and jQuery, and to try out using Sass and Git/GitHub for the first time.
 That said, the layout is very simple so doesn't make much use of either Bootstrap or Sass!

+This project was also my first time using Git and GitHub!

 ## API notes